🎉 Get up to $1,000 in stock when you fund a new SoFi Active Invest account.* Learn more

 How an options sweep should be interpreted depends on the type of option being traded, its expiration date (American- and European-style options are different), and the price near where the options sweep was executed.

-Regardless of what an options sweep may suggest, investors should bear in mind that institutional investors are fallible like retail investors.
+Regardless of what an options sweep may suggest, investors should bear in mind that institutional investors are fallible.
 In other words, sometimes the “smart money” isn’t so smart.
-Despite the informational asymmetry, option sweeps should be interpreted with a grain of salt.
-Make sure to conduct your own due diligence before trading, looking at bearish or bullish stock indicators and so on.
+Despite the perceived informational asymmetry, option sweeps should be interpreted cautiously.
+Investors should conduct independent research and review multiple indicators before acting on options sweep activity.

 Option Type